-According to the ADA, it is discrimination for public entities to deny an otherwise qualified person with a disability "the opportunity to participate in or benefit from" a program or service solely because of his disability.43 For instance, if you meet the requirements for participating in a job-training program, the prison cannot exclude you from the program just because of your disability.44
+According to the ADA, it is discrimination for public entities to deny an otherwise qualified person with a disability "the opportunity to participate in or benefit from" a program or service solely because of his disability.
+43 For instance, if you meet the requirements for participating in a job-training program, the prison cannot exclude you from the program just because of your disability.
+44

 According to the ADA, it is discrimination for public entities, like prisons and jails, to offer individuals with disabilities any benefits or services that are worse than those offered to individuals without disabilities.
-45 For instance, the ADA prohibits prisons from providing only one therapy session per week to a paraplegic prisoner, while providing two therapy sessions per week to prisoners without this disability (if the disability is the reason for providing fewer sessions).
+For instance, the ADA prohibits prisons from providing only one therapy session per week to a paraplegic prisoner, while providing two therapy sessions per week to incarcerated people without this disability (if the disability is the reason for providing fewer sessions).
 Similarly, if a prison offers GED classes for individuals with hearing disabilities, it cannot offer those individuals a lower-quality program than it offers to individuals without hearing disabilities.
 That said, the ADA does not prohibit the prison from canceling both programs.

-According to the ADA, a prison can only provide "different or separate aids, benefits, or services" to individuals with disabilities if the programs must be separate to be effective.
-46 In addition, the prison cannot exclude individuals with disabilities from other programs just because special programs are available for persons with disabilities.
-47
+According to the ADA, a prison can only provide "different or separate aids, benefits, or services" to individuals with disabilities if the programs must be separate to be effective.46 In addition, the prison cannot exclude individuals with disabilities from other programs just because special programs are available for persons with disabilities.47

-According to the ADA, a public entity also discriminates if it provides "significant assistance to an agency, organization, or person that discriminates on the basis of disability in providing any aid, benefit, or service to beneficiaries of the public entity's program."
-48 So if a state or local government provides "significant assistance" to a prison-including a private prison-that discriminates on the basis of disability, then the
+According to the ADA, a public entity also discriminates if it provides "significant assistance to an agency, organization, or person that discriminates on the basis of disability in providing any aid, benefit, or service to beneficiaries of the public entity's program."48 So if a state or local government provides "significant assistance" to a prison-including a private prison-that discriminates on the basis of disability, then the state or local government can be in violation of the ADA.
+If you are in a private prison, this type of claim will help you sue the state or local entity that contracts with the prison.